Omsk Omsk Oblast, Russia Travel Guide

 Ensure these critical items are booked well ahead of your departure.

-Deepen your knowledge of Omsk and Russia before you go.
+Deepen your knowledge of Omsk and Russia ahead of your trip.

 Prepare your home for your absence for a worry-free trip.

 Start your visa application process early if you need a traditional visa.
-This can be a lengthy process, and delays are possible.
+This could be a lengthy process, and delays are possible.

 A smooth arrival creates a positive tone for your entire trip.
 Follow these steps upon landing in Omsk.